 The festivals form part of each temple's annual rituals.
 They're often a tribute to the temple's presiding god, who emerges from inside the temple once a year.
 Each festival has a different set of legends and myths behind it, depending on the temple god.

 When are the Festivals Held:

-From February to April, with each temple festival running for around 10 days.
+From February to April/May, with each temple festival running for around 10 days.
 Shorter elephant pageants held at various temples typically last for one day.
 Kerala Tourism has a handy event calender

 showing the dates of temple festivals and elephant pageants in Kerala for the forthcoming couple of years.